alexeysp11/delivery-service-csharp/docs/processes/warehouse/reportincident.md

 ### Step-by-step execution

+- Warehouse employee opens the app.
+- Employee selects "Report Incident" option.
+- The system prompts the employee to provide details about the incident.
+- The employee provides details about the incident.
     - Select the type of incident that occurred (accident, accident, equipment malfunction, product damage, theft, or other).
     - Provide a text description of what happened.
     - Submit the incident report to notify management and other staff of the incident.
+- The system stores the incident report in the database.
+- The system sends a notification to the manager about the incident.